-The Aurecon Design Academy is an internal training and development programme which develops mastery amongst design practitioners at Aurecon.
+The Aurecon Design Academy is an internal training and development programme that develops mastery amongst design practitioners at Aurecon.
 Its purpose is to elevate the quality and importance of design at Aurecon to the highest level enabling us to better serve our clients through design excellence and innovation.

 The Aurecon Design Academy delivers advanced training to our best and most talented designers; nurturing their passion for great engineering design; improving their ability to think and collaborate in a transdisciplinary environment; and communicate their value through powerful storytelling.

-Design Scholars enter the Academy and participate in a series of intensive face to face and distance educational workshops and study units.
+Design Scholars enter the Academy and participate in a series of intensive face-to-face and distance educational workshops and study units.
 Participation in the three-year training programme acts as a pathway to becoming an Aurecon Design Director.

 The Design Director training programme is a unique Aurecon offering aimed at developing ‘Future Ready’ practitioners who are: